spkcspider/spkcspider/README.md

 * 9: login only, user password + public attribute not set
 * 10: index, login only, special protected.
 Protections are used for login.
 Content here can be made unique per user by using unique per component attribute

+= extra["strength"] on token (if available elsewise treat as zero):

+the strength of the usercomponent for which it was created at the creation point

 ## strength (protection)
 * 0: no protection
 * 1-3: weak, medium, strong
 * 4: do component authentication

+= extra["prot_strength"] on token (if available elsewise treat as zero):

+the strength of protections which was passed for creating the token

+Note: access tokens created by admin have strength 0

 ## get usercomponent/content from url/urlpart for features